 I won't bore you with it.

-They're improperly counted, which means many, many thousands of Nevatans whose votes were disenfranchised.
+Many, many thousands of votes that were improperly counted, which means many, many thousands of Nevadans whose votes were disenfranchised.

 1,506 votes from dead voters.

-19,218 votes from non-Nivatans, and particularly striking is 42,284 votes from double voters.
+And particularly striking is 42,284 votes from double voters.

-Everybody should be shocked because and it's backed up by these witnesses, some of which we had on Hannity last night.
+Everybody should be shocked because, and it's backed up by these witnesses, some of which we had on Hannity last night.

 And, you know, observers are now asked to leave the room.